HOW TO JOURNAL

 For example:

-Last year I really wanted a puppy and a house (that allowed pets).
-Once we had met the puppy I wrote a list in my Journelle titled 'Now to get clear on the perfect house'.
+When I desperately wanted a puppy (who is now Sunny our beautiful Golden Retriever) we also needed a house that allowed pets.
+Once we met Sunny as a puppy I wrote a list in my Journelle titled 'Now to get clear on the perfect house'.

 If you're eager to start journaling or keen to continue, I hope this has helped!